FEATURE-U.S. Post Office job cuts threaten black middle class

 they got in and became career employees, they were set," Rubio

 said.
-By World War One, 10 percent of the Postal Service's work
+By World War I, 10 percent of the Postal Service's work

 force was African-American.